Klosmi/html-basics/JS-basic.md

 It allows us to write functions without the keyword function.

-- it is called in short [*the fat arrow*](https://www.freecodecamp.org/news/learn-es6-the-dope-way-part-ii-arrow-functions-and-the-this-keyword-381ac7a32881/) (and in Ruby may know it better as the *hash rocket* )
+- it is called in short [*the fat arrow*](https://www.freecodecamp.org/news/learn-es6-the-dope-way-part-ii-arrow-functions-and-the-this-keyword-381ac7a32881/) (and in Ruby may known as the *hash rocket* )

 - syntactically compact alternative to a regular function expression, so the point is to make things shorter.